MarianHoroiu/nav-aista/stories/create-task.md

 - README includes setup instructions and usage guidelines
 - Package.json includes correct metadata and initial dependencies
 - .gitignore is properly configured for the project
+- running the `npm run check` command should not return any errors/warnings: if there are any, you need to fix them following the instructions from the error message and by reading the appropriate library/dependency documentation

+- running the `npm run build` command should not return any errors/warnings: if there are any, you need to fix them following the instructions from the error message and by reading the appropriate library/dependency documentation

 ## Testing Approach